Tianyaz97/Tianyaz97.github.io/_pages/about.md

 My name is Tianya Zhao (赵天涯).
 I am a Ph.D. candidate studying computer science at Florida International University (FIU), supervised by <a href="https://users.cs.fiu.edu/~xuywang/">Dr. Xuyu Wang</a>.
 Prior to this, I received my Master's degree from Carnegie Mellon University and my Bachelor's degree from Hunan University.

 My research interest includes Trustworthy AI, AIoT, Wireless Sensing, LLMs for Time Series, and Smart Health.
 I am excited about the potential impact my research can have on the field of computer science and beyond.
 Outside of my academic pursuits, I like playing soccer⚽️ and hiking🧗.

+<i><span style="color:red">I am currently on the job market, seeking faculty positions in academia as well as research scientist roles in industry.</span></i>
 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

 # 📖 Educations